Post-Implementation Review of IFRS 15 Revenue from Contracts with Customers

 Timeline

-The IASB published Request for Information Post-implementation Review of IFRS 15 Revenue from Contracts with Customers on 29 June 2023.
+In June 2023, the IASB published Request for Information Post-implementation Review of IFRS 15 Revenue from Contracts with Customers .
+Our response to the IASB was submitted on 26 October 2023.

 Background